Feds: Minnesota food scheme stole $250M; 47 people charged

 People are also reading…

-Bock’s attorney, Kenneth Udoibok, said the indictment “doesn’t indicate guilt or innocence.”
-He said he wouldn't comment further until seeing the indictment.
+Bock’s attorney, Kenneth Udoibok, said he wouldn’t comment until he’s had a chance to see the indictment, but that the indictment “doesn’t indicate guilt or innocence.”

 In an interview in January after law enforcement searched her home and offices, among other sites, Bock denied stealing money and said she never saw evidence of fraud.